-With so many things to do, there’s no time to waste when you run your own business, every minute must count.
+With so many things to do, there’s no time to waste when you run your own business.
 Here are some pointers that might help you to get more out of your day

 1 Assess your average working day